basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 that contains the vector clock that subsumes all the remaining versions.
 For the sake of brevity the failure handling and retry states are left out.

->Request coordination in Riak uses Erlang message passing, but follows a similar state machine.
+>Request coordination in Riak KV uses Erlang message passing, but follows a similar state machine.

 After the read response has been returned to the caller the state machine waits for a small period of time to receive any outstanding responses.
 If stale versions were returned in any of the responses,